 At Mercy Regional College we recognise the significance of facilitating a smooth and inclusive transition for all students to their secondary school experience.
 Our Year 7 students come from many primary schools across the Western District of Victoria.
 Year 7 provides not only an opportunity to begin a new stage in each young person's education but also an opportunity to meet many new people and form new friendships.
-To support this transition, all Year 7 students attend our dedicated Junior School campus located at Noorat and all travel to school by bus.
+To support this transition, all Year 7 students attend our dedicated Junior School campus located at Noorat and most travel to school by bus.
 It is a new environment for everyone and one that is talked of fondly by former students.
 This transition opportunity is unique to Mercy Regional College and is integral to our most successful transition program.

-The O'Keeffe campus is shared with Year 8 students and the curriculum is designed to meet the individual learning needs of all students whilst providing an opportunity for connection to the environment, local community and to our shared history inclusive of the traditional owners of the land on which we learn.
+The O'Keeffe Campus is shared with Year 8 students and the curriculum is designed to meet the individual learning needs of all students whilst providing an opportunity for connection to the environment, local community and to our shared history inclusive of the traditional owners of the land on which we learn.

-Homeroom Teachers
+MERCY Teachers

 Each student is a member of a homeroom within their year level.
-The Homeroom Teacher undertakes a pastoral role where they endeavour to enhance opportunities for the development of the young people in their pastoral group whilst working in partnerships with families.
-The Homeroom Teacher is the person at the College who best knows your child and their learning and the one to make contact with, if need be.
-The Homeroom Teacher spends every morning and a dedicated lesson each learning cycle with their pastoral group in M.E.R.C.Y.
-The Pastoral Care system in Year 7 is overseen by the O'Keeffe Community Leader who liaises closely with Homeroom Teachers and all other teachers to ensure that every student feels supported in all aspects of College life.
+The MERCY teacher undertakes a pastoral role where they endeavour to enhance opportunities for the development of the young people in their pastoral group whilst working in partnerships with families.
+The MERCY teacher is the person at the College who best knows your child and their learning and the one to make contact with, if need be.
+The MERCY teacher spends most mornings and two dedicated lessons each learning cycle with their pastoral group in MERCY class.
+The Pastoral Care system in Year 7 is overseen by the O'Keeffe Community Leader who liaises closely with MERCY Teachers and all other teachers to ensure that every student feels supported in all aspects of College life.